COQ AU VIN WITH ROAST GRAPES

 1. Preheat the oven to 160Cº.

-2. Place a large, casserole pan over medium heat with a lug of olive oil.
+2. Put a large, casserole pan over medium heat with a lug of olive oil.
 Add the flour into a large bowl and season generously with salt and pepper.
 Dredge the chicken pieces in the flour until evenly coated.

-3. Add the chicken pieces to the pan and brown on all sides until golden and crisp.
+3. Place the chicken pieces to the pan and brown on all sides until golden and crisp.
 This should take about 8-10 minutes.
 You may need to work in batches to do this.
 Once browned, remove from the pan.

 4. Lower the heat to the pan and add the lardons into the pan, Cook the lardons, gradually increasing the heat to a medium-high as the fat renders out.
 Once sizzling and the lardons are just starting to crisp, remove from the pan.

 5. Add in the onion, and diced carrot into the pan and cook for 3-4 minutes until starting to colour.
-Add the garlic and cook for a further 2 minutes.
+Then, add the garlic and cook for a further 2 minutes.
 Deglaze the pan with a splash of the red wine, scraping off any fond at the bottom of the pan, before returning the lardons and chicken to the pan and adding in the baby carrots.

 6. Add the red wine to the pan (if you marinated your chicken, you can add the reserved marinade as well) and then top up with chicken stock until the chicken is almost entirely covered.
 You may need to add more or less chicken stock than specified depending on the size of your pan.
 Add the thyme and the bay leaves to the pan, cover with a lid and transfer to the oven with a lid and cook for 2 – 2 ½ hours until the meat is tender and falling off the bone.

-7. Whilst the chicken is cooking, prepare the mushrooms, this can be done after an hour or even two.
+7. Whilst the chicken is cooking, prepare the mushrooms.
+This can be done after an hour or even two.
 Place a large frying pan over high heat and add a splash of olive oil.
 Add the mushrooms, cut side down, to the pan and leave undisturbed for 2 minutes.
 This will help them take colour and develop flavour.
 Once the mushrooms are sizzling and the cut side has developed a golden brown colour, move them around the pan and cook for a further 2 minutes.
 Once cooked add to the casserole pan in the oven.

 8. After 2 – 2½ hours, remove the casserole pan from the oven and remove the lid.
 The wine should have greatly reduced and formed a thickened sauce.